 Navigating a hedging strategy for the first time can be daunting, and the different products available can be somewhat overwhelming.
 They all carry different reporting and tax treatments, varying levels of complexity and levels of risk and cost.
 Here are a few ways that our Rural & Farming team at Baker Tilly Staples Rodway can provide some assistance throughout the process:

-• Education on available tools: As a farmer, you have a diverse range of milk-price hedging tools at your disposal.
-We can provide educational resources and one-on-one consultations to help you choose the tool that best suits your reasons for hedging.
+- Education on available tools: As a farmer, you have a diverse range of milk-price hedging tools at your disposal.
+We can provide educational resources and one-on-one consultations to help you understand the various tools.
 At the end of this article, you will see a summary of different instruments, and some pros and cons of those.
 This list is not exhaustive but provides some idea of the variety of hedging tools available.

 Products and descriptions